Wendie Jo Sperber: Early life

-Sperber was born in Hollywood, California, to Burton Seymour Sperber and Charlene Marie (née Hirshon) Sperber, and had three siblings (Ellice, Michelle and Richard).
+Sperber was born in Hollywood, Los Angeles, the daughter of Burton Seymour Sperber and Charlene Marie (née Hirshon).
+She had three siblings: Ellice, Michelle and Richard.
+Sperber was Jewish.

 Career

-Sperber began her screen career at a young age when she was cast in the small role of "Kuchinsky", in Matthew Robbins' 1978 teen comedy Corvette Summer, alongside Mark Hamill and Annie Potts.
-She appeared in Robert Zemeckis' period comedy I Wanna Hold Your Hand, as Rosie Petrofsky.
-Sperber was able to move quickly on screen (Entertainment Weekly described Rosie Petrofsky as "a screaming Beatlemaniac who, among other things, climbed through elevator shafts").
+Sperber began her screen career at age 19 when she was cast in the small role of Kuchinsky in Matthew Robbins' 1978 teen movie Corvette Summer, alongside Mark Hamill and Annie Potts.
+She next appeared in Robert Zemeckis' period comedy I Wanna Hold Your Hand, as Rosie Petrofsky.
+(Entertainment Weekly described Rosie as "a screaming Beatlemaniac who, among other things, climbed through elevator shafts").

-She played the title role in the ABC Afterschool Special feature Dinky Hocker, which dealt with a teenager's attempts to hide her feelings by eating, and engaged in physical comedy in Steven Spielberg's 1941.
-Zemeckis, who also worked on 1941, brought Sperber back to the big screen in 1980 with a role in his comedy Used Cars, but it was on television that year that Sperber began to receive more serious attention.
+She played the title role in the television movie Dinky Hocker, an ABC Afterschool Special which dealt with a teenager's attempts to hide her feelings by eating.
+Sperber's physical comedy is featured in Steven Spielberg's 1941.
+Zemeckis, who also worked on 1941, brought her back to the big screen in 1980 with a role in his comedy Used Cars, but it was on television that year that Sperber began to receive more serious attention.

-She was cast in the role of "Amy Cassidy" — a character that was funny, romantic, and exuberant — in the series Bosom Buddies starring Tom Hanks and Peter Scolari.
-Following its cancellation in 1982, Sperber worked a year on the series Private Benjamin.
-She then resumed her feature work in the Tom Hanks theatrical vehicle Bachelor Party, directed by Neal Israel.
-Israel did cast her again in Moving Violations in 1985.
-That same year, she appeared as Linda McFly in Zemeckis' highly successful Back to the Future.
+She was cast in the role of Amy Cassidy—a character who was funny, romantic, and exuberant—in the series Bosom Buddies, starring Tom Hanks and Peter Scolari.
+Following the show's cancellation in 1982, Sperber worked for a year on the series Private Benjamin.
+She then resumed her feature work in the 1984 Tom Hanks theatrical vehicle Bachelor Party, directed by Neal Israel.
+Israel cast her again in Moving Violations in 1985.
+That same year, she appeared as Linda McFly in Zemeckis's Back to the Future.
 She reprised her role as Linda in Back to the Future Part III.

-Sperber's roles grew larger in the wake of Back to the Future, and over the next decade she starred in the series Babes (a comedy about three overweight sisters) but the series was cancelled after one season.
+Following Back to the Future, Sperber returned to television and starred in Babes, a comedy about three overweight sisters; but the series was cancelled after one season.
 In 1994, Sperber was cast in a major supporting part in the CBS television series Hearts Afire.
-In 1998 she guest starred as April, the cleaning lady and Grace's muse, on the twelfth episode of Will & Grace.
+In 1998, she guest starred as April, the cleaning lady and Grace's muse, on the twelfth episode of Will & Grace.
 Her last work was voicing a character on the animated TV series American Dad (episode titled "Roger 'n' Me") that aired in 2006, after her death.